nkn-ctrl/TryHackMe/Windows_Forensics.md

         In this registry key, if the start key is set to `0x02`, this means that this service will start at boot.
 - SAM hive and user information: `SAM\Domains\Account\Users`
     <img src="https://github.com/nkn-ctrl/pushtest/blob/main/windows_reg_sam.png" width="700"><br>
     The information contained here includes the relative identifier (RID) of the user, number of times the user logged in, last login time, last failed login, last password change, password expiry, password policy and password hint, and any groups that the user is a part of.
+Accounts with RIDs starting with 10xx are user created accounts.

 ### Usage or knowledge of files/folders
 - Recent Files: `NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\RecentDocs`